-These diseases prevail in tropical and humid climates, are chronic and have lasting effects on people’s health.For the most part, they receive little attention and are postponed when establishing priorities in public health policies, added to the lack of reliable statistics that have also hindered efforts to make them known.
-The neglect also occurs in research and development.
+These diseases prevail in tropical and humid climates, are chronic and have long-lasting effects on people’s health.
+Most of these diseases receive little attention and are not a priority in public health policies; in addition, the lack of reliable statistics have hindered efforts to make them known.
+They are also neglected in research and development.

 Many of the neglected diseases can be prevented, eliminated and even eradicated if, as stressed by the World Health Organization, access to already existing safe and profitable interventions is improved.